kostis1101/VerySimpleRayTracer/README.md

 I purposefully didn't work on any reflection models, since I'd like to implement a more physically based model of light transport.

-On a single CPU core of an intel i7 processor, it renders the following 1000 x 1000 image of the Utah teapot (9438 triangles) in about 290 ms:
+On a single CPU core of an intel i7 processor, it renders the following 1000 x 1000 image of the Utah teapot (9438 triangles) in about 300 ms. <br>
+Using threaded code (for the rendering part only), the time drops to about 120 ms.

 <img width="1000" height="1000" alt="result" src="https://github.com/user-attachments/assets/33205b1a-4f93-4699-aeb7-08f5d560ca03" />